tuomas56/Electrodynamics/README.md

-#ElectroDynamics
+#Electrodynamics

 This mod is **in development** and is open source for your enjoyment.

-Electro Dynamics is copyrighted by [CyanideX](https://github.com/CyanideX "CyanideX GitHub profile").
+Electrodynamics is copyrighted by [CyanideX](https://github.com/CyanideX "CyanideX GitHub profile").

 This mod is not to be used in any modpacks.